faylward/bioinformatics_tutorials/6_Pangenomics/Pangenomics.md

 >ls -la

-The main output file we want to work with from Proteinortho is the ".proteinortho" file.
+The main output file we want to work with from Proteinortho is the ".proteinortho.tsv" file.
 Use "head" and "tail" to take a look at this file.
 The lines are a bit long, here is the general format:

 - Each row (aside from the header) has information for one protein cluster (or protein family- both terms are equivalent here).